lukasbehammer/Clustering-of-HCP-Unrelated-100-Subjects-by-ROI-Correlations-in-Resting-State/README.md

-# Clustering of HCP Unrelated 100 Subjects by ROI-Correlations in Resting State
+# Clustering of HCP Unrelated 100 Subjects by ROI-Correlations in Resting State fMRI

 This is a Work In Progress (WIP) project.
 It is part of my undergraduate studies in Biomedical Engineering at Ostbayerische Technische Hochschule in Germany.
 This repository incorporates the code and results of my participation